-- 3. Understanding: Students will make a commitment to understand their own strengths and challenges, and to work towards academic and personal growth. - 4.
-Respect for Others: Students will show respect for the feelings, time, efforts, and physical well-being of others, and for their capacity for growth. - 5.
-Respect for Property: Students will show respect for the property and materials of Landmark College as well as the personal property of all members of the Landmark community. - 6.
-Respect for Community: Students will respect the rules and regulations of Landmark College and its governing bodies, and the laws of the State of Vermont and of the United States.
+- 1. Respect for Others: Students will show respect for the feelings, time, efforts, and physical well-being of others, and for their capacity for growth. - 2.
+Respect for Community: Students will respect the rules and regulations of Landmark College and its governing bodies, and the laws of the State of Vermont and of the United States. - 3.
+Respect for Property: Students will show respect for the property and materials of Landmark College as well as the personal property of all members of the Landmark community. - 4.
+Understanding: Students will make a commitment to understand their own strengths and challenges, and to work towards academic and personal growth. - 5.
+Safety: Students will make a commitment to contribute to a safe, clean, congenial, and productive living & learning environment. - 6.
+Honesty: Students will exhibit honesty in academic endeavors and in all aspects of campus life.